redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

 - **provision_vm_name**  (string, Required):
     - Name of the virtual machine to manage.
     - Virtual machine names in vCenter are not necessarily unique which may be problematic.
-      If multiple virtual machines with same name exists, then `provision_vm_folder` is required parameter to identify uniqueness of the virtual machine.
+      If multiple virtual machines with the same name exist, then `provision_vm_folder` is required parameter to identify uniqueness of the virtual machine.
 You can also set `provision_vm_name_match` to control how multiple matching VM names are handled.
     - The parameter is required if the virtual machine does not already exist.
     - This parameter is case sensitive.